darija-open-dataset/dataset/README.md

   <!--- credits to [https://www.freeflagicons.com/country/morocco/sphere_icon/download/] --->
 </p>

-Darija Open Dataset (DODa) is an open-source project for the Moroccan dialect.
-With more than 21,000 entries DODa is arguably the largest open-source collaborative project for Darija <=> English translation built for Natural Language Processing purposes.
+Welcome to the Darija Open Dataset (DODa), an ambitious open-source project dedicated to the Moroccan dialect.
+With about 150,000 entries, DODa is arguably the largest open-source collaborative project for Darija <=> English translation built for Natural Language Processing purposes.

-In fact, besides semantic categorization, DODa also adopts a syntactic one, presents words under different spellings, offers verb-to-noun and masculine-to-feminine correspondences, contains the conjugation of hundreds of verbs in different tenses, as well as more that 10,000 translated sentences.
+In fact, besides semantic categorization, DODa also adopts a syntactic one, presents words under different spellings, offers verb-to-noun and masculine-to-feminine correspondences, contains the conjugation of hundreds of verbs in different tenses, as well as more that 86,000 translated sentences.

-This open source project aims to be a reference in NLP Darija.
-We hope for the contribution of the Moroccan IT community in order to provide a pedestal for any future application of NLP for the benefit of Moroccans.
+Additionally, DODa takes into account the diversity of Darija spellings used in various contexts, making it a versatile resource for language enthusiasts and NLP practitioners.
+The dataset includes entries written in both Latin and Arabic alphabets, reflecting the linguistic variations and preferences found in different sources and applications.

+Our primary goal is to establish DODa as the go-to reference for NLP in Darija.
+By providing a robust and diverse dataset, we aim to facilitate the development of NLP applications that can cater to the specific linguistic needs of the Moroccan community.
+We encourage contributions from the Moroccan IT community to collectively build a powerful foundation for future NLP innovations tailored to Moroccan culture and language.

 ---
 <p align="center">